 Fie eld Description Wi Wireless Port.
 The following settings apply to the wireless port of the router.
 Name (SSID) The wireless network name (SSID) being used by the wireless port of the router.
 The default is NETGEAR.
 Region The geographic region where the router is being used.
 It might be illegal to use the wireless features of the router in some parts of the world.
 Channel Identifies the channel of the wireless port being used.
 Click the link to the online document "Wireless Networking Basics" in Appendix B for the frequencies used on each channel.
-Mode Indicates the wireless communication mode: • Up to 54 Mbps. • Up to 145 Mbps. • Up to 300 Mbps (in this mode, there are two channels: a primary channel [P] and a secondary channel [S]).
+Mode Indicates the wireless communication mode: • Up to 54 Mbps. • Up to 65 Mbps. • Up to 150 Mbps.
 Wireless AP Indicates whether the radio feature of the router is enabled.
 If not enabled, the Wireless LED on the front panel is off.
 Broadcast Name Indicates whether the router is broadcasting its SSID.
 Wi-Fi Protected Setup Indicates whether the router's PIN is enabled and whether the router is configured for Push 'N' Connect (Wi-Fi Protected Setup).
 For more information, see "Using Push 'N' Connect (Wi-Fi Protected Setup)" on page 2-13.